Reason231/NodeJS-Sangam/Part-2/4.Social Media MicroService/readme.md

  ## Notes for all folders
+- [!Alt](./Code-flow.png) => Code flow explanation from (Tut video => 5:10:26 - 5:15:30 )
 - Each file has its own "package.json" with their need of npm modules.
 - Read the "readme.md" file for the setup of own folder.
 - The code is written first at "auth-service" after that some of the files code is copied to another services like in the api-gateway.
 - api-gateway folder runs on PORT "3000"
 - auth-service folder runs on PORT "3001"
 - post(CRUD) runs on PORT "3002"

 ## Steps
- 1. Create api-gateway which is the initial point.
+ 1. Create api-gateway which is the initial point and write the code here second.
- (Tut video => 2:56:54 - 3:10:30 & 4:19:53 - )
+ (Tut video => 2:56:54 - 3:10:30 & 4:19:53 - 4:47:24)

- 2. Create auth-service and write the code here first (Tut video => 3:10:30- 4:19:53 & )
+ 2. Create auth-service and write the code here first (Tut video => 3:10:30 - 4:19:53 & 4:47:24 - 5:06:44)

- 3.
+ 3. Create post-server for CRUD
+ (Tut video => 5:15:30 - )

  ## Database